My pastor once invited me to take a class on systematic theology. I initially said no.

 “Keep a close watch on yourself and on the teaching.
 Persist in this, for by so doing you will save both yourself and your hearers.”
 (1 Timothy 4:16)

-2. Studying systematic theology helps us interpret our life experiences.
+2. Systematic theology helps us interpret our life experiences.

 Frequently, we look at our life experiences to draw conclusions.
 The “scientific method” states that we can arrive at truth based on our observations.
 Many time, our conclusions are correct.
 Some times they are wrong.